Bill Priatko: Professional football

 Priatko had been drafted by the Green Bay Packers after graduating from Pitt but his professional football career was postponed due to military service.
 He was signed by the Pittsburgh Steelers as a linebacker in December 1957.
 He appeared in the last two games of the 1957 season for the Steelers.

 He tried out with the Cleveland Browns in both 1959 and 1960, but did not make the regular season roster.
 His playing career ended due to knee injuries.

-Later years
+Later life

 Priatko later worked for the athletic department at Robert Morris College.
 Priatko worked in the food and beverage department at Kennywood Park for numerous summers following his retirement.
 He often worked at the former Soda Fountain concession stand, serving burgers, and spreading positivity to Kennywood's employees and guests.
 Bill remains active, with a daily regimen of 150 push ups.
 He is also still heavily involved in the local football programs and has recently been invited by Art Rooney to celebrate the 50th anniversary of Franco Harris’ Immaculate Reception.